RobotRose/rose_arm_controller/doc/tests/20150223 rosebv/tests_rose.md

 Test setup
 ----------
-The test setup at Aachen consists of a Mico arm mounted sideways.
+The test setup at Rose consists of a Mico arm mounted not at the table top, but tilted 90 degrees.
+This way, it can act like an arm and shoulder.
 The control will be directly done via the command line.
 * actionlibs axclient (rosrun actionlib axclient.pysrun), or;
 * publishers (via rostopic pub), or;
 * servicecalls (rosservice).